jeremymarch/morpheus-sys/README.md

 Call `morpheus_check("FE/RW", Some("path/to/morpheus/stemlib"))` to analyze the betacode encoded data in the first parameter.
 It will return an Option<String> with the result.
 You can also leave the second parameter as None and specify the path to the Morpheus stem library using the `MORPHLIB` environment variable.

+See the .github workflow for details on how to test and build this crate.
+Currently, it has been tested on Linux and MacOS.
+For usage, check the unit tests in src/lib.rs.

 Future plans include allowing the stemlib to be embedded directly in the binary and optionally converting the input and result to Unicode.